ESikich/sheepshead/sheepshead_rules.md

 ## Dealer and Direction
 The role of dealer rotates clockwise each hand.
 The dealer shuffles and distributes the cards clockwise, beginning with the player to their immediate left.

-## Starting and Ending Restrictions
-- The dealer may never deal the first cards to themselves.
-- The first cards must always be dealt to the player left of the dealer.
-- The deal may never end on the blind; the final cards must be dealt to a player.

-## Cluster Sizes
-Cards must be distributed in clusters of exactly 2, 3, or 4 cards.
-Any sequence of clusters is legal as long as every cluster is within this range.
-The sizes of clusters may vary between players and between rounds of dealing.

 ## The Blind (Widow)
 In games that use a blind, it must consist of the correct number of cards for that game (e.g., 2 cards in the 5-player game).
-The blind must be placed during the deal, as a single cluster equal to its full size.
-The blind may not be the first cards dealt and may not be the last cards dealt.

-## Seat Order
-Dealing proceeds strictly clockwise: left of dealer, then continuing seat by seat around the table.
-Each player is visited in turn; no player may be skipped or dealt to twice before the next player in order.
-After the dealer receives cards, the sequence continues again with the player to their left, until the deal is complete.
-Placement of the blind does not interrupt or advance the order; it simply occurs between two player actions.

 ## Completion Requirements
 At the end of the deal, each player must have exactly the required hand size for that number of players (e.g., 6 cards each in the 5-player game).
 The blind must have exactly its required size.
 All cards in the deck must be accounted for with no extras or shortages.

 ## Definition of a Legal Deal
 A deal is legal if and only if all of the following conditions are satisfied:
-- The first cards are dealt to the player left of the dealer.
-- Every player cluster is exactly 2, 3, or 4 cards.
-- The blind is dealt exactly once, in the correct size, not first, and not last.
-- The clockwise seat order is strictly preserved, with no skips or repeats.
 - Each player and the blind end with the correct total number of cards.
 - The entire deck is exhausted without error.

 ---